RajatRjSharma/recipe-backend/readme.md

 - Added a daily email notification on the like received on their recipes.
 - Used celery beat to get it done, Added a task for same in users/tasks.py and added a beat schedule for it in config/celery.py file which will invoke mid night at 00:00 UTC.
+- Also updated celery beat containerization in docker compose.

   ```
   (Watch on celery bead tasks invoke)